Reporting Security Vulnerabilities -

 Venafi supports the security research community and welcomes reports of vulnerabilities in its infrastructure / products.
 Venafi treats all reports with high priority.
 Venafi is committed to reviewing and addressing any identified security issues through a coordinated and constructive approach.

-Security researchers, industry groups, government organizations, vendors, partners and customers are encouraged to report any potential vulnerabilities to Venafi using the submission instructions below.
+Security researchers, industry groups, government organizations, vendors, and partners are encouraged to report any potential vulnerabilities to Venafi using the submission instructions below.

 Submission Instructions –

 It is important to include the following information in the report to Venafi:

 • Organization (if applicable)